MIT-SPARK/Kimera-PGMO/README.md

 ```bash
 rosservice call /kimera_pgmo_node/save_trajectory
 ```
-the mesh will be saved to ouput_prefix.ply and trajectory will be saved to output_prefix.csv (see Parameters section)
+the mesh will be saved to ouput_folder/mesh_pgmo.ply and trajectory will be saved to output_folder/traj_pgmo.csv (see launch file)

 ## Developer notes
 One thing to note if a developer is working with GTSAM and want to add other factors into the system is that here we specify different prefixes for different types of nodes in the deformation graph, take a look at `utils/CommonFunctions.h` for reference.
 By prefix we mean the key character as described [here](https://borg.cc.gatech.edu/sites/edu.borg/html/a00244.html).